poluyan/PEPSGO/README.md

  * `fragments.Nmers` Fragment file formatted in Rosetta-style (like the output from fragment picker).
 Fragments can be any length.
  * `native.data` File with a path to the native structure.
  * `prediction.horiz` Secondary structure prediction in PSIPRED HFORMAT.

+Only peptide sequence in FASTA format is requred for most examples presented in `demo`.

 ## Usage